delventhalz/advent-of-code-2023/README.md

 ### Automated Runner

-There is an [automated runner](./go), written in bash which will string together the following commands and run your whole solve.
-To use it for today's problem, just run it:
+There is an automated runner called [go](./go),which will compose various scripts to automate the whole solving process for you.
+To use it for today's problem, run it without any arguments:

 ```bash
 ./go
 ```

-Note, if used after 11pm EST, the runner will wait for tonight's problem to start rather than running today's.
+Note, if used after 11pm EST, the default behavior is to wait for tonight's problem to start rather than running today's.

-To use the runner with a different year and day, specify them as command line args:
+To use the runner with a different year and day, specify them as command line
+arguments:

 ```bash
 ./go 2023 5